 While the bread soaks in all that goodness, you can get the other ingredients ready to go.
 Mince the garlic, chop up the sun-dried tomatoes and parsley and dice the onion.
 You'll want to keep the pieces pretty small so you don't end up with any large bites of the ingredients in the finished product and they can cook through completely.
 Some people cook their onions before adding them to the mixture but I find that added step unnecessary.
 Besides, it will just dirty another pan - - and who wants that?

-All the ingredients set out and
+All the ingredients set out and ready to get cooking |

-As you get ingredients cut up, go ahead and add them right to the bread mixture.
-Everything else in the recipe, except the meats, gets added to the bowl at this point.
-Add in some more kosher salt and pepper to the mixture now to be sure it is well seasoned.
-I use Herbs de Provence because it has so many great herbs combined together, but if you don't have that on hand (or don't want to buy it) you can use a mixture of dried thyme, basil, rosemary, fennel seeds and/or marjoram.
+Herbs de Provence because it has so many great herbs combined together, but if you don't have that on hand (or don't want to buy it) you can use a mixture of dried thyme, basil, rosemary, fennel seeds and/or marjoram.
 While variations of Herbs de Provence can be different, I like the ones that contain lavender as it adds a depth of flavor and a sweet floral aroma to dishes.
 It is an ingredient that can be used with so many different recipes that I think it is worth giving it a shot if you have never used it before.

-tomato and diced onion
+Minced garlic, chopped sun-dried tomato and diced onion |

 You'll notice I didn't put an amount next to the goat cheese in the recipe because that ingredient is really up to personal taste.
 My husband doesn't care for the goat cheese as much so I go lighter with it but if you like that flavor (I adore how well it works with the sun-dried tomatoes and veal!) go ahead and add it in higher quantities.
 It adds a creamy texture and consistency that I really like.
 It is important that you taste the goat cheese you are using though so you know how salty it is because that will affect how much additional salt you should add.

-together (before the meat)
+All the ingredients mixed together (before the meat)

-At this point you want to get everything really well mixed before you add in the meat.
-The less you have to handle the ground meat, the better texture the final product will have.
-Add the veal and ground turkey to the bowl and mix it gently until just combined.
+just combined.
 The only tools to use for this step are the best ones in the kitchen - your hands!
 It is a messy job but it is the best way to get the meat combined without over-mixing.
 In my opinion, nothing is worse than a super dense meatloaf, regardless of how good the flavor is.
 Think hockey puck...
 Over-mixing the meat is one of the most frequent mistakes people make when making meatloaf, meatballs, burgers, etc - - basically anything with ground meat that you mix together before cooking.
 The key is to just get the ingredients incorporated and then stop fussing with it!

-The mixture after the meat is
+The mixture after the meat is added, ready to become meatloaves! |

 Using a large sheet tray covered in foil, place 1/3 of the meat mixture on the pan and gently shape it into a small loaf.
 Make sure it is about the same size all the way from one end to the other so it cooks evenly.
 Repeat this step, creating a 2nd and 3rd loaf.
 Evenly space them on the pan making sure there is room between each of them.